hmrc/customs-data-store/README.md

 ## GET /eori/:eori/verified-email (<span style="color: red">Decommissioning soon</span>)

-An endpoint to retrieve a verified email address for a given EORI
+An endpoint to retrieve a verified email address for a given EORI.

 ### Response body